cpetta/sandpaper/README.md

 2. Create a dev folder
 3. Run setup.bat

-## This gulpfile has the following tasks available.
+## This gulpfile has the following tasks available
 1. default
 2. rel
 3. lint